rremer/minecraft-modpack-steampunk/README.md

 #### Lithium/Iris/Sodium/Shaderpacks

 Lithium is included to speed up framerate.
 Iris is included along with the 'Complementary Shaders' pack, so if you want fancy current-gen graphics and lighting, you can toggle that on.

+#### Emmersive Sounds and Water Effects

+The Effective mod adds splashing/foaming water effects based on running water heights, as well as splashes from items or entities falling into water.
+Matching sound effects make the Overworld a little  more lively.

 #### Fast Leaf Decay